sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ### Svelte version

 We recommend running the latest version of Svelte.
-Svelte 4 is significantly smaller and faster than Svelte 3 and Svelte 5 is very significantly smaller and faster than Svelte 4.
+Svelte 4 is significantly smaller and faster than Svelte 3.
+The Svelte 5 preview is very significantly smaller and faster than Svelte 4 — though we don't recommend users upgrade to this version yet as it's not currently production ready.

 ### Packages